 And there we have it.
 Norbiton: Depressed City.

-He lies on my sofa and picks his nose and I look at him, and I do indeed see a fat Benedictine, and feel a small but impotent surge of mendicant zeal.
+Clarke lies on my sofa and picks his nose and I look at him, and I do indeed see a fat Benedictine, and feel a small but impotent surge of Franciscan zeal.

 Whatever else you may think of him, Clarke is right to identify a humoral imbalance in Norbiton.
 Put all your melancholics in one place and you instigate a critical build-up of failure and melancholy.
 All it needs is a filament or spark of illumination.
 Of self-awareness.